ar-pavel/WC-University-Portal/README.md

    [wcu-portal.herokuapp.com](https://wcu-portal.herokuapp.com)

-`` Please click all on all of the micro services link before getting to the fornt end.  ``
+`` Please click in all of the micro services link before getting to the fornt end.  ``

 ##### Microservices links: